matthewmicallef/slot-game/README.md

 # Monkey Island Wheel

-A special take on Play'n GOs Money Wheel, themed using (The Secret of ) Monkey Island graphics.
+A special take on Play'n GO's Money Wheel, themed using (The Secret of ) Monkey Island graphics.
 A splash screen requiring the user to enter the required balance/coins, and a game scene that allows the user to bet on various bet areas and spin the wheel to try out his luck.

 ## Getting Started